The Pros and Cons of a Dual Key Homes Investment Strategy

 Tuan Duong

-Have you heard of dual key homes?
+Have you heard of dual-key homes?

-What Are Dual Key Homes?
+What Are Dual Occupancy Homes?

 Or, amongst the living room, bathroom, kitchen and one or two bedrooms of the one property, there will be what looks like an extra bedroom door that opens up into a studio apartment with its own small kitchen and separate bathroom.

-So unlike duplexes and separate granny flats on the property, a dual key home is one space shared by two individual tenants.
+So, unlike duplexes and separate granny flats on the property, a dual-key home is one space shared by two individual tenants.

 Here are the pros: